Northgate, Saskatchewan

 Northgate is an unorganized hamlet in southeastern Saskatchewan, Canada, within the Rural Municipality of Enniskillen No. 3.
-This hamlet is located along the Canada–United States border across from the community of Northgate, North Dakota.
+It is located along the Canada–United States border across from the community of Northgate, North Dakota.
+Access is from Highway 9.

 Almost all of the remaining town was razed in 2013–2014 to make room for an extension of the Canadian National Railway.